Up to 60% off sofas & mattresses — limited‑time deals.

 Who it is best for

-• Guest rooms and budget-conscious primary bedrooms.
+• Guest rooms and budget-focused primary bedrooms.

 • Sleepers who prefer a little bounce over a slow hug.

-• Combination sleepers who change positions frequently.
+• Combination sleepers who change positions often.

 Where it falls short